handong1587/handong1587.github.io/_posts/deep_learning/2015-10-09-dl-resources.md

 **Intriguing properties of neural networks**

 - arxiv: [http://arxiv.org/abs/1312.6199](http://arxiv.org/abs/1312.6199)
-- my notes: In each layer of a deep network it is the "direction" of "space" (ensemble of feature activations) which encodes useful class information rather than individual units (feature activations).

 **Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images**